Feb 14 & 15, 2026 HELEN BONFILS THEATRE COMPLEX MAP

 Who are the industry attendees?

 Every year the Colorado New Play Summit attracts theatre industry leaders and artists from over 20 states.
 This includes playwrights, directors, actors, dramaturgs, artistic directors, literary managers, casting directors, managers, agents and other representatives from theatre companies throughout the country.
-View the 2022 industry attendee list
+Click here to view a list of industry leaders and artists who attended the 2025 Colorado New Play Summit.

 How can I submit a play to be considered for the future?